Slamy/Wiki_MiSTer/WiFi-setup.md

-# NOTE: This page will be getting rewritten over the next few days.
+# NOTE: This page will be getting rewritten soon.

-## For now, the easiest way to configure WIFI is by pressing the F12 button for the MiSTer menu, go to the scripts folder and run the WIFI script.
-## Better instructions coming soon!!
+For now, the easiest way to configure WIFI is by pressing the F12 button for the MiSTer menu, go to the scripts folder and run the WIFI script.
+Better instructions coming soon!!

 Starting from Release 20180115 MiSTer supports some WiFi USB modules.